-This walkthrough guide outlines how Time Travel Debugging works with a C++ application running on Linux.
+This walkthrough guide outlines how time travel debugging works with a C/C++ application running on Linux.
 For this, we will be using UDB, Undo’s time travel debugger.

 Our starting point is a simple example application called Cache Calculate.